 5. Build a product UX roadmap over time: While user experience is imperative, a SaaS product cannot be overhauled at one go to adhere to the UX, as there are high risks involved in this process, especially when your product has already built a considerable buyer base.
 Also, a change of that level will need some persuasion to obtain management’s permission.
 In this case, it is wise to have a UX roadmap that can be achieved over a period of time, in small and affordable measures.
 One-time investment can be replaced with phased investments to track the progress and outcome of rebuilding the UX.

 Creating a logical UX roadmap will show how the product’s usability can be enhanced within particular phases and what are the possible positive results expected out of them.
 It shows how the software can evolve over time to meet modern UX standards.
 In the meantime, try to accumulate all the feedback from important stakeholders including your actual customers, marketing, sales, and support teams while creating this blueprint of these well-timed UX improvements.
+It is also imperative to utilize the right product planning tools to organize accumulated feedback into actionable items.

 Keeping these 5 aspects in mind while rethinking your B2B SaaS product will definitely help your users have a great experience with your product.
 But there are a few more things you can do with your software product for UX’s sake.
 Make the interface of your product witty, engaging and interactive for your end-users.
 Let the users enjoy the experience that excites, inspires and emotionally connects with them while using your product.
 Implement intuitive hints, nudges and prompts to make the users click to discover new feature additions or maybe give them a ‘high-five’ or some kind of ego-boost for successfully accomplishing something!
 Also, ensure to keep the communication alive all the time through regular release emails, newsletters, blog post updates, and other announcements, and always keep the door open for feedback and replies.